-- 3.5.1 The farmer provides a safe and sanitary working environment, and takes all reasonable measures to prevent accidents, injury and exposure to health risks. - 3.5.2 No worker is permitted to top or harvest tobacco, or to load barns unless they have been trained on avoidance of green tobacco sickness. - 3.5.3 No worker is permitted to use, handle, or apply crop protection agents (CPA) or other hazardous substances such as fertilizers, without having first received adequate training and without using the required personal protection equipment.
-Persons under the age of 18, pregnant women, and nursing mothers must not handle or apply CPA. - 3.5.4 Workers do not enter a field where CPA have been applied unless and until it is safe to do so. - 3.5.5 Workers have access to clean drinking and washing water close to where they work and live. - 3.5.6 Accommodation, where provided, is clean, safe, meets the basic needs of workers, and conforms to the country's laws.
+- 3.5.1 The farmer provides a safe and sanitary working environment, and takes all reasonable measures to prevent accidents, injury and exposure to health risks. - 3.5.2 No person is permitted to top or harvest tobacco, or to load barns unless they have been trained on and taken adequate protection to avoid green tobacco sickness. - 3.5.3 No person is permitted to use, handle, or apply crop protection agents (CPA) or other hazardous substances such as fertilizers, without having first received adequate training and without using the required personal protection equipment.
+Persons under the age of 18, pregnant women, and nursing mothers must not handle or apply CPA. - 3.5.4 No person enters a field where CPA have been applied unless and until it is safe to do so. - 3.5.5 Every person has access to clean drinking and washing water close to where they work and live. - 3.5.6 Accommodation, where provided, is clean, safe, meets the basic needs of workers, and conforms to the country's laws.